Coachella Festival Checklist – 11 Things to Bring

 portable solar battery pack

-Keeping your devices charged and ready to go while at Coachella can be a challenge.
+Keeping your devices charged and ready to go at Coachella can be challenging.
 Sure, there are charging stations at the festival, but with up to 80,000 other concert-goers vying for those same outlets, your chances of actually using one are fairly slim.

-That means that packing your own personal portable battery pack could be the difference between a fully charged phone and a device that’s out of juice.
+That means that packing your portable battery pack could be the difference between a fully charged phone and a device out of juice.

 Do keep in mind, however, that generators aren’t allowed at Coachella in either the car camping or tent camping locations.
 You’re also generally not allowed to bring large solar panels, so packing plenty of smaller battery packs is usually the best option.